 In Year 8, students explain the role of specialised cell structures and organelles in cellular function and analyse the relationship between structure and function at organ and body system levels.
 They apply an understanding of the theory of plate tectonics to explain patterns of change in the geosphere.
 They explain how the properties of rocks relate to their formation and influence their use.
 Student compare different forms of energy and represent transfer and transformation of energy in simple systems.
 They classify and represent different types of matter and distinguish between physical and chemical change.
-The College also encourages learners in Years 7 and 8 Science to participate in external reading and writing competitions.
+Students analyse how different factors influence development of and lead to changes in scientific knowledge.
+They analyse the key considerations that inform scientific responses and how these responses impact society.
+They analyse the importance of science communication in shaping viewpoints, policies and regulations.